arcrozier/final-project/README.md

 save the remaining images to a folder on their computer, upload more photos to compare, or exit the app.

-Note: this app is most compatable with PCs

 ## Introductory Video
 Click [here](https://www.loom.com/share/83f109343bd84145b97ad81c72b39da0)
 for a 5 minute video that walks through this app.